B.C.’s Glenn Dreger nominated for Volunteer of the Year

 The setback didn’t curb the sportsman’s involvement with his Kamloops chapter.

 Since first becoming involved with the organization, Dreger has chaired his local annual signature dinner committee, gathered donations from supporters, participated in the launch and running of the chapter’s sporting clay shoot, helped organize Greenwing Day for youth, and assisted in the coordination of the last DUC Provincial Convention.

 He continues fundraising efforts to this day.
 “Next month I will be in a local pub, selling tickets on a Sportsman’s Raffle we are organizing.
 I am no longer the force that I was in the past, but will do what I can,” says Dreger.

 Ever humble, when asked how he would feel if named the DUC’s National Volunteer of the Year, Dreger says, “I know others who deserve it more.”

 Vote Glenn for DUC’s national Volunteer of the Year to celebrate his efforts and show some provincial pride!
-You can vote once a day until voting closes Friday, April 1, 2016.
+Voting is now closed.

 A decades-long partnership has given countless children environmental knowledge, leadership skills and a connection to nature built on respect and curiosity.